 “Fortunately” it’s not the one of us writing this review.
 I won’t bury the lede: Flame Tree BBQ is still the heavyweight champion of quick service dining at Animal Kingdom.
 Actually, it’s right up there as one of the best Counter Service restaurants in all of Walt Disney World.
 It even has a new menu item, which is arguably the very best thing available…

 Before we dig into the new dishes at Flame Tree BBQ, let’s cover some background.
 This restaurant participates in the Disney Dining Plan as a counter service credit.
 Unlike most counter service restaurants in Walt Disney World theme parks, it DOES accept the Tables in Wonderland card for a 20% discount.
-Flame Tree BBQ can be one of the best value quick service restaurants for value on the Disney Dining Plan if you order a one of the more expensive barbecue options.

 The great ambiance doesn’t stop there, as the secluded dining area also offers great views of Expedition Everest across Discovery River.
 This is also great at night if you want to chill for an “alternate” view of Rivers of Light.
 (Just be warned, it’s really dark and a bit spooky here at night.)

 Likewise, eating an early or late lunch in this seating area is especially enjoyable and tranquil, and really takes you away from the hustle and bustle of being in a Disney theme park.
 With the abundant jungle foliage and real-looking mountain across the water, it feels like anything but a theme park eating-area!

 If a delicious plate of smoked meat isn’t enough to propel this restaurant to the top of your Disney’s Animal Kingdom “Must Do” list, then dine at Flame Tree BBQ for the details of the restaurant and the ambiance.
 If you’ve dined at Flame Tree BBQ before, you might be thinking, “ambiance?”